310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 It’s hard to describe what it means to be soft in one word, but…

-What we should be going for is something like Shinkai-senpai and Shinobu-kun, who feel cheerful and soothing to look at.
+What we should be going for is something like Shinkai-senpai and Shinobu-kun, who are cheerful and soothing to look at.
 {% endbubble %}

 {% bubble Chiaki v2 %}